Fernando-A-Rocha/mta-mod-downloader/README.md

 There is a [teleportation system](/mod_downloader/main/teleport_client.lua) included in the resource for demonstration purposes.

-It could be useful for Freeroam/Drift servers.
 It allows you to define locations that players can teleport to, and require certain mods to be loaded in order to teleport to them.

 You can code your own implementations using the functions and custom events available both client and server side.